guptapriya7171/SDESheetChallenge/README.md

     iv.
 Swap the found minimum element with the first element<br/>

     <b>Insertion Sort</b><br/>
+    Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
+The array is virtually split into a         sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.<br/>

       i. one for loop(1-n)<br/>
       ii. declare counter(key) = arr[i]<br/>